agreif/phx-riotjs/README.md

 - pure frontend HTML rendering with DOM-manipulation
 - JSON data transfer
 - browser history handling
+- form submission happens with JSON data transfer

 # Technical Details
-- PageController - is the normal browser endpoint.
-It loads the mai HTML file and the whole RiotJS tags as JS modules.
-It then loads the data JSON that leads to the automagic DOM manipulation
-- PageDataController ist the JSON Endpoint.
-These actions deliver the right JSON for the requested Page
+- Direct URL browser requests to pages return the full HTML code with all linkes RiotJS tags as .js files.
+The JSON data for the page is requested immediately
-- The returned JSON data always contains only the data for one specific page.
+- The returned JSON data always contains only the data for one specific page, leads to the automagic DOM manipulation.
 This is a simulation of a multi page app.

 # Run Phoenix Server and RiotJS auto-compile
 ```